Attendance is mandatory on the exam day!

-Enrolled into the Praktikumsprotokoll 1 Lab Sessions (module M1200-50040) in SELMA (available after passing all assignments)
+Enrolled into the Praktikumsprotokoll / Projektarbeit module (depending on your study course) in SELMA (available after passing all assignments)

 Time: by appointment (time slot)

-Your individual grade will be put into SELMA in CW6 (est.).
+Your individual grade will be put into SELMA in est. CW6/2022.

 The demonstration of the robot during the exam is a group performance, the grading in the end, however, an individual one!